AGUA HEDIONDA LAGOON FOUNDATION / VOLUNTEER

 The Discovery Center hosts special events and seasonal Festivals throughout the year.
 These are generally one day events or workshops that attract hundreds of visitors.
 A variety of volunteers opportunities exist with these events.

 The AHLF provides maintenance for various trails and public access points surrounding the lagoon including the Hubbs, Kelly, Cove Drive, Bayshore Drive, and Discovery Center Trails.
-Organized maintenance events occur once or twice a month which may include installation of signs, invasive species removal, native planting, and erosion control.
+Organized maintenance events occur typically once a month which may include installation of signs, invasive species removal, native planting, and erosion control.
 Independent volunteers are also needed to walk the trail, pick up trash, report illegal fires and graffiti, and do minor trail maintenance.
 Requires some hard physical labor.

-If you are interested in volunteering, please fill out our volunteer application
+If you are interested in volunteering, please fill out our volunteer application below.